7 Ways to Keep Your Computer and Online Credentials Safe and SecureJanelle Orfinada

 We are living in a digital age where we use different devices, applications, controls, and sensors that link thousand of people to knowledge and opportunity that delivers massive comfort and efficiency for our busy lives.

 However, these improvements were not without risks like any other good thing, such as cyber threats.
-As we are putting our data more and more online, the targets of cybersecurity threats are becoming increasingly exposed and enticing to cyber hackers.
+As we are putting our data more and more online credentials, the targets of cybersecurity threats are becoming increasingly exposed and enticing to cyber hackers.

 What is a Cybersecurity Threat?